 Safety and Comfort

 The crown procedure is safe and routine.
 Local anesthesia keeps you comfortable.
-If you feel nervous, tell your dentist.
+If you feel nervous, tell Dr. Gartner.
 Options like numbing gel before injections, gentle techniques, and even mild sedation when appropriate can help you relax.

 Cost and Insurance

 The cost of a dental crown varies by material, tooth location, and your insurance plan.
 Many plans cover part of the cost when a crown is needed to restore function.
-Your dental team can review your benefits, explain options, and help with estimates before treatment begins.
+Your dental team can review your benefits, explain your options, and provide estimates before treatment begins.

 Ready to Restore Your Tooth?